camchenry/camchenry-remix/posts/typescript-type-guards.md

 A type guard function is a function that returns a value and has a _type predicate_.

-A type predicate is an additional declaration that is added to a functon (like a return type) which gives additional information to TypeScript and allows it to narrow the type of a variable.
+A type predicate is an additional declaration that is added to a function (like a return type) which gives additional information to TypeScript and allows it to narrow the type of a variable.
 For example, in the definition of `Array.isArray`,

 ```typescript
 function isArray(arg: any): arg is any[];